Mahanagar Telephone Nigam Limited: History

 Bombay Telephone was founded in 1882.
 The first telephone exchange in Mumbai began operations on 28 January 1882.
 Delhi's first telephone system was established in 1911.
 Mahanagar Telephone Nigam was created by the Government of India in 1986 to oversee the telephone services of Delhi and Mumbai.

 Products

 Telephone and Mobile

 MTNL provides fixed line telephones and WLL services.
 It also provides mobile services on GSM and CDMA platforms.
-MTNL various service brands are:
+MTNL's various service brands are: